Hummna/Research-Work-Brain-Computer-Interaction-/README.md

 ## Overview

-This repository contains research and code for EEG-based arm movement prediction using machine learning models.
+This repository contains the code for EEG-based arm movement prediction using machine learning models.
 The research investigates global trends and gaps in assistive technology (AT) utilization, leveraging data from the World Health Organization (WHO) to identify areas for improvement.
 It then focuses on developing machine learning models for predicting right arm movements using EEG data collected from a Muse 2 headset.

 ## Dataset